martinasladek/ms_net/content/project_info/proj_shape_of_data/index.md

 Psychology researchers routinely utilise General Linear Models (GLM) - like ANOVA or the *t*-test - as part of their statistical analyses.
 GLMs use Ordinary Least Squares estimation, which requires a number of statistical assumptions to be met in order to produce accurate and efficient estimates.
 With outliers present in the sample, the estimates become biased, while violations of normality and heteroscedasticity can lead to inefficiency and a loss of statistical power.

 This study has two main goals.
-First, we want to find out to find out what the data and models in psychology look like - what does the typical distribution of residuals look like, and how common are outliers?
+First, we want to find out about the data and models typically found in in psychology - what does the typical distribution of residuals look like, and how common are outliers?

-Second, we want to estimate the potential impact these characteristics may have on OLS estimates - to what extent do the OLS estimates change when the models are re-fitted with alternative [robust estimators](/project_info/proj_robust) that don't rely on the same statistical assumptions?
+Second, we want to estimate the potential impact these characteristics may have on the OLS estimates - to what extent do the OLS estimates change when the models are re-fitted with alternative [robust estimators](/project_info/proj_robust) that don't rely on the same statistical assumptions?

 We are collecting data from public repositories linked to published papers and preprints.
 At a later stage, we will be contacting researchers who have previously expressed interest in providing some of their data.